kvalge/movies-security-docker-spring/README.md

 lending: add and manage lending data.

 ### Testing
-For unit testing it is used the same database or mocking.
+For unit testing it is used the Postgres db or Mockito framework.

 ------------------------------